1888 Mid Lanarkshire by-election

-The 1888 Mid Lanarkshire by-election was a parliamentary by-election held on 27 April 1888 for the House of Commons constituency of Mid Lanarkshire in Scotland.
+The 1888 Mid Lanarkshire by-election was a parliamentary by-election held on 27 April 1888 for the UK House of Commons constituency of Mid Lanarkshire in Scotland.

 Previous MP

 The seat had become vacant in April 1888.
 The constituency's Liberal Member of Parliament, Stephen Mason resigned from his seat.
-He did this by being appointed Steward of the Manor of Northstead, a notional offices of profit under the Crown, which is used to permit MPs to vacate their seats as Members of the House of Commons cannot technically resign from their seats.
+He did this by being appointed Steward of the Manor of Northstead, a notional office of profit under the Crown, which is used to permit MPs to vacate their seats as Members of the House of Commons cannot technically resign from their seats.

 Mason (1832–1890) was a Glasgow merchant, who had been the MP for the constituency since the 1885 general election.
 He was known for having written pamphlets on political topics, such as monetary and land questions, the Anglo-French treaty of 1860 and banking in Scotland.

 Candidates

 Three candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.